-Disclosure Investigation Escalation Updates Conclusion and Feedback Disclosures are made through the EthicsLine portal or to an Eligible Recipient.
-Disclosures made to authorised persons and Eligible Recipients are reported through the EthicsLine portal to ensure appropriate management.
+Disclosure Investigation Escalation Updates Conclusion and Feedback Disclosures are made through the EthicsLine portal or to an Eligible Recipient Disclosures made to authorised persons and Eligible Recipients are reported through the EthicsLine portal to ensure appropriate management.
 This portal allows the recipient of a disclosure to capture the information securely where it will then be managed and escalated in the same way as a direct EthicsLine disclosure.
 This process ensures the matter is handled appropriately and in line with our obligations.
-The Whistleblower Investigation Officer (or delegate) conducts a preliminary investigation.
-The Whistleblower Investigation Officer (or delegate) will notify the Whistleblower Protection Officer (or alternate1) of new disclosures.
-Matters of a human resources nature will be referred to the People & Culture Division for investigation (where appropriate).
-Matters of a complex or highly sensitive nature may be outsourced to an external, independent investigatory or legal firm (where appropriate).
-Investigations can include making enquiries reviewing evidence collecting further information interviewing witnesses and involved parties.
-Investigations and findings are documented in the EthicsLine platform by the Whistleblower Investigation Officer (or delegate).
-Alternative investigation paths exist for matters that implicate the Chief Executive Officer (CEO), Whistleblower Investigation Officer or the Chief Risk Officer (CRO)1.
-Matters involving serious misconduct, fraud or financial crime are escalated to the CEO and the Chair of the relevant Board Risk Committee.
-The CRO may also escalate the matter to the Chair of the Board and other Executives and Board members as determined appropriate by the CRO.
-Alternate escalation paths exist for matters that implicate the CEO or CRO.
-Additional members of senior management, such as the CEO and General Counsel, may also receive escalated disclosures depending on the nature of the matter and persons implicated (e.g. Executive or Board member).
-A Whistleblower Oversight Forum is held by the CRO at least once a quarter to discuss whistleblower matters under investigation (unless there are no matters or updates to discuss).
-Membership includes the Chair of the Board Risk Committee, the CEO, the CRO, and the Head of Financial Crimes.
-Disclosers are provided with updates on the investigation if they can be contacted and it is appropriate.
-Disclosers can also access the EthicsLine portal to review updates on the investigation while still remaining anonymous.
-The Whistleblower Investigations Officer (or delegate) will provide progress updates to the Whistleblower Protection Officer (or alternate), especially where interviews or discussions with respondents or witnesses may be required.
-Disclosers will be notified when an investigation has been completed.
+ART's Whistleblower Investigation Officer (or delegate) conducts a preliminary investigation Matters of a human resources nature will be referred to the People & Culture Division for investigation (where appropriate).
+Matters of a complex or highly sensitive nature may be outsourced to an external, independent investigatory or legal firm (where appropriate) Investigations can include making enquiries reviewing evidence collecting further information interviewing witnesses and involved parties Investigations and findings are documented in the EthicsLine platform by the Whistleblower Investigation Officer (or delegate).
+Alternative investigation paths exist for matters that implicate the CEO, Whistleblower Investigation Officer or Whistleblower Protection Officer/Chief Risk Officer1 Matters involving serious misconduct, fraud or financial crime are escalated to the Chief Executive Officer (CEO) and the Chair of the relevant Board Risk Committee.
+The Chief Risk Officer (CRO) may also escalate the matter to the Chair of the Board and other Executives and Board members as determined appropriate by the CRO.
+Alternate escalation paths exist for matters that implicate the CEO1 Alternative escalation paths exist for matters that implicate the Whistleblower Investigation Officer or Whistleblower Protection Officer/CRO1 Additional members of senior management, such as the CEO and General Counsel, may also receive escalated disclosures depending on the nature of the matter and persons implicated (e.g. Executive or Board member).
+In need, a Whistleblower Oversight Forum will be established by the CRO to oversee whistleblower matters.
+Membership will include the Chair of the Board Risk Committee, the CEO, the CRO and the Head of Financial Crimes.
+Disclosers are provided with updates on the investigation if they can be contacted and it is appropriate Disclosers can also access the EthicsLine portal to review updates on the investigation while still remaining anonymous2 Disclosers will be notified when an investigation has been completed.
 How much detail they receive regarding the outcome of the investigation will depend on the situation Investigations and findings are documented in the EthicsLine platform.
 Substantiated disclosures and investigations of a material nature will be reported to the relevant Board Risk Committee and Board with de-identified information to preserve the anonymity or confidentiality of the discloser Disclosers that feel there has been a breach of their confidentiality or who are not satisfied with the management and investigation of their disclosure can submit a complaint to the Whistleblower Protection Officer, or alternatively to the CEO.
 Disclosers can also lodge a complaint with a regulator (ASIC, APRA or ATO).